 Christina is responsible for monitoring and developing our services to meet the mental health and wellbeing needs of people across the district.
 Before joining Mind in Bradford, she worked for Rethink Mental Illness and has 10 years’ project management experience working with vulnerable and at-risk children, young people and adults experiencing mental health difficulties.
 Her roles have been in a range of settings such as Children’s Social Care, Youth Offending Team, Prisons and Schools.
 Christina holds a degree in Criminology and Sociology and NVQ in Information Advice and Guidance.
 Christina is currently on maternity leave.

 Helen is a qualified Social Worker with over 10 years' experience working with adults, children and young people in Bradford District and Craven, through the local authority and voluntary sector.
-Helen is covering Christina's maternity leave and works for Mind in Bradford two days a week.
-In this role, she enjoys being Safeguarding Lead, and supporting Service Managers to ensure services are high quality, effective and which meet the needs of people.
+In her role as a Service Director she enjoys being Safeguarding Lead and supporting our Service Managers to ensure performance and quality are of the highest standard and our services effectively meet the needs of the people we support.

 Phil's background has been primarily in the Substance Misuse sector and he has worked in the community, delivering 1:1 interventions in primary care settings and also managed a recovery centre.
 He also worked in HMP Leeds as a Throughcare and Aftercare Worker, supporting people for release from custody.
 He has experience in delivering training and really enjoys this part of his work.
 Phil has a degree in Counselling and Psychology and strongly believes that we should try to understand people's life story before judging them, saying: “A little bit of humanity goes a long way”.

 We have a team of empathetic staff and volunteers who man this telephone support service who have been trained to listen, understand and advise on mental health matters.
 All of them live in the district and can pass on information about other local services which could help you.